trumpton/PanoManager/README.md

 Once exported, Pano Manager can launch a third-party web server (e.g. using php) so that the output can be viewed on a local disk, but using a web browser.

+# Building

+This program is written from Qt version 5.9.0 or above.
+Open the .pro file in QtCreator and build.
+If the build folder is set to the same level as the 'lib' folder, the debugger / application will be able to find the supporting library files.

 ## Use

 panomanager [ -h ] [ -f|F ] [ -n|N ]